 Kākāpō live for at least 60 years, maybe 100, and do not breed every year.
 To breed they require abundant food supplies – especially fruit – to support hungry chicks.
 Such prolific ‘mast’ fruiting only occurs every few years.
 Kākāpō are vulnerable to predators, and in 1995 just 51 were known to survive.
 Determined conservation efforts have stopped the decline.
 In 2005 there were 86 kākāpō, and in 2011 there were 129, including 11 chicks born that year.
 By late 2019 there were 211 kākāpō, the highest number in 70 years, but nine had been killed by a fungal infection on Whenua Hou / Codfish Island.
 In 2022 there were 197 adult kākāpō.

 The male kākāpō’s booming call can be heard as far as 5 kilometres away.
 One was recorded making 17,000 booms in one night.
 Some birds keep this up for three months – a feat that they can only achieve with an adequate diet.

 To breed, males gather in a ‘booming arena’ in summer, between December and March.
 They inflate their air sacs and make a low booming sound which carries far into the night to attract mates.
 As females arrive, males compete for their attentions.

 Attracting females to a central courtship arena is known as a lek system of breeding.
-The kākāpō is the only parrot that breeds in this way.
+The kākāpō is the only parrot and the only nocturnal bird that breeds in this way.

 Kākāpō or volcano?